London mayor Sadiq Khan’s election pledge to pedestrianise Oxford Street has been stamped out by Westminster Council.

 If freight vehicles were banned from Oxford Street, planners would consider the potential for designated crossing points to enable vehicles to head north to south and vice versa.

 In its consultation response, the FTA recognised the need to transform Oxford Street, but said accommodating freight vehicles would play a vital role.

 It encouraged dedicated crossing points for goods and servicing vehicles, a review of loading bay capacity, mitigation of traffic displacement to side roads, enable retiming of deliveries and greater consideration given to consolidation schemes and centres.

 In addition, it warned that certain sectors’ needs, such as express mail and collections or delivering to building sites, may be difficult to retime.

 The RHA also recognised TfL’s consideration of the need to facilitate the handling of goods in any new scheme, however raised some concerns in its own response to the consultation.

-These include additional congestion caused by displaced traffic on neighbouring streets, the need to consider the size of HGVs when designing junctions, and improvements to loading bay time slots and capacity.Go to FITC event page ≫
+These include additional congestion caused by displaced traffic on neighbouring streets, the need to consider the size of HGVs when designing junctions, and improvements to loading bay time slots and capacity.Freight in the City Expo page ≫